sorryfornow/Pipeline/README.md

 - an _input_type_ `I`, a list of types `Ts...` it needs to do its job, represented as a `std::tuple<Ts...>`; and,
 - an _output_type_ `O`, which is the type of the result it produces.

-We refer to the inputs required for a `component` as _slots_, which are simply indices of some integral type.
+We refer to the inputs required for a `component` as _slots_, which are simply integral indices into the list of types needed by the component.
 For example, a component that requires an `int` and a `std::string` has two slots: slot **0** must be connected to a `component` that produces `int`s, and slot **1** must be connected to a `component` that produces `std::string`s.

 In addition, we have two types to simplify writing special kinds of components: